ChaoyueSong/X-DualNet/README.md

 ```bash
 python train.py --dataset_mode human --dataroot [Your data path] --niter 100 --niter_decay 100 --batchSize 8 --gpu_ids 0,1
 ```
+The output meshes in the training process will be saved in `output/human/`.
 #### 2) SMAL (animal)
 To train new models on animal meshes, please run:
 ```bash
 python train.py --dataset_mode animal --dataroot [Your data path] --niter 100 --niter_decay 100 --batchSize 8 --gpu_ids 0,1
 ```
+The output meshes in the training process will be saved in `output/animal/`.

 Please change the batch size and gpu_ids as you desired.

+If you need continue training from checkpoint, use `--continue_train`.
 ## Citation
 If you use this code for your research, please cite the following work.